Rajendradegala/stock-market-/README.md

 From the plot, we can see that the closing stock prices have generally increased over the years, with some outliers.

-Heatmap: We can create a heatmap to visualize the correlation between the stock prices using the seaborn library